-Adverse reactions with BRIVIACT injection administered to adult patients were generally similar to those observed with BRIVIACT tablets.
-Other adverse events that occurred in at least 3% of patients who received BRIVIACT injection included dysgeusia, euphoric mood, feeling drunk, and infusion site pain.
+Adverse reactions with BRIVIACT injection administered to adults and pediatric patients 2 months to 16 years of age were generally similar to those observed with BRIVIACT tablets.
+Other adverse events that occurred in at least 3% of adult patients who received BRIVIACT injection included dysgeusia, euphoric mood, feeling drunk, and infusion site pain.